X-Forwarded-Host HTTP Header: Syntax, Directive, Examples

 What is the Specification Documents for X-Forwarded-Host HTTP Header?

-There is only one specification document for the X-Forwarded-Host HTTP Header, which is RFC 7239.
-The RFC 7239 article mentioned the X-Forwarded-Host HTTP Header as a common way to disclose information by using the non-standard header fields for the Forwarded HTTP Extension.
-Additionally, the article discusses the X-Forwarded-Host HTTP Header’s definition and usage.
+There is only one specification document for the X-Forwarded-Host HTTP Header, RFC 7239.
+The article mentions the X-Forwarded-Host HTTP Header as a common way to disclose information by using the non-standard header fields for the Forwarded HTTP Extension.
+Additionally, the article discusses the definition and usage of the X-Forwarded-Host HTTP Header.

 What are the types of X-Forwarded-Host HTTP Header?